danielabar/meblog/src/markdown/cover-letter-writing-for-nerds.md

 This post will cover why I think cover letters remain valuable and offer a technique to make writing them easier and more effective, especially for techies that use markdown.
 Writing a custom cover letter can feel daunting, as writing isn’t often a core focus in technical education.
 However, strong communication is essential in many tech roles, and a well-written cover letter can make a meaningful impact.

 <aside class="markdown-aside">
 This is of course, anecdotal based on my experience.
-I don't have any hard data or industry-wide metrics to prove the usefulness of cover letters one way or the other.
+I don't have any hard data or industry-wide metrics to prove the usefulness of cover letters one way or the other, so your mileage may vary.
 </aside>

 ## What is a Cover Letter?

 Before getting into it, let's briefly define what a cover letter is.
 It's a document sent with your resume to provide additional information about your skills and experience.
 It typically highlights specific achievements and experiences that make you suitable for the *particular* job you're applying to.

 The screenshot below is from an ATS (Applicant Tracking System) asking to upload both a resume and cover letter in pdf format.
-In this particular case, the cover letter is required, although other systems may mark it as optional:
+In this case, a cover letter is required, although other systems may mark it as optional:

 ![cover letter upload](../images/cover-letter-upload.png "cover letter upload")